 A late start—we weren’t leaving until 8.30am.
 I did my usual coffee and dried fruit in my room.

 One of our group had to haul his bag back out of the bus and hand back the pair of scissors and the glue stick he had taken from his room.
 Amazing how quickly the staff had spotted what was missing.
 Another member broke a glass, and he had to pay 10 Euros to the hotel in recompense.

-Our first stop was at the Hungnam Fertilizer Factory.
+Our first stop was at the Hungnam Fertiliser Factory.
 Yes, you read that correctly.
 We drove through the town, spotting many more posters exhorting the populace to work hard and to defend their country.
 There was also a very nice mural of not only Kim Il Sung and Kim Jong Il, but of a woman whom I assume was Kim Jong Il’s mother.

-At the fertilizer factory we were taken into a production room.
+At the fertiliser factory we were taken into a production room.
 I liked the workers’ bicycles all lined up at one side.
 Then to the control room, where impressive monitors covered the wall and a couple of men were having urgent conversations on various phones.
 It was hard to work out if the monitors actually told the men anything, or how they fit in with the run down condition of the buildings, but they looked fancy.

-Lastly we walked down to where we saw bags of fertilizer, and workmen eyeing us as we walked around.
+Lastly we walked down to where we saw bags of fertiliser, and workmen eyeing us as we walked around.
 Every bit of land around these buildings was planted with crops.
 And a woman walked around one building, herding geese with a long stick.